babylonlabs-io/core-ui/.changeset/README.md

 [our documentation](https://github.com/changesets/changesets/blob/main/docs/common-questions.md)

 # Usage
-1. `npx changeset` to create a changeset
+1. Commit your changes as usual

+2. When you are ready to generate a changeset, input `Y` to generate a changeset.
+Otherwise, input `N` to skip.

-2. Select change type:
+3. Select change type:
 ```
 Major:
 - Describes when to use a major change, focusing on breaking changes.